cchitsiang/awesome-stars/topics.md

 ## blockchain

 - [MystenLabs/sui](https://github.com/MystenLabs/sui) - Sui, a next-generation smart contract platform with high throughput, low latency, and an asset-oriented programming model powered by the Move programming language
-- [OffcierCia/DeFi-Developer-Road-Map](https://github.com/OffcierCia/DeFi-Developer-Road-Map) - DeFi Developer roadmap is a curated Web3.0 Developer handbook which includes a list of the best tools for DApps, development resources and lifehacks.
+- [OffcierCia/DeFi-Developer-Road-Map](https://github.com/OffcierCia/DeFi-Developer-Road-Map) - DeFi Developer roadmap is a curated Developer handbook which includes a list of the best tools for DApps development, resources and references!
 - [NomicFoundation/hardhat](https://github.com/NomicFoundation/hardhat) - Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software.
 Get Solidity stack traces & console.log.
 - [trufflesuite/truffle](https://github.com/trufflesuite/truffle) - A tool for developing smart contracts.
 Crafted with the finest cacaos.
 - [diem/diem](https://github.com/diem/diem) - Diem’s mission is to build a trusted and innovative financial network that empowers people and businesses around the world.